TrshPuppy/obsidian-notes/computers/containers-vms/docker.md

 sudo docker run -it <container name>
 # -it allows you to interact w/ the container when it is running
 ```
+The `.` at the end of the first command points to the directory in which the Dockerfile is located, in this case the current directory

 #### Mounting host directories into container:
 ```bash